 This shows up in benchmarks as the Helio G96 struggles to beat its predecessors.
 On GeekBench, the G96 scores 497 against 522 by the G95 and 495 by the G90T.
 On Antutu benchmarks, the G96 also struggles, scoring 298k against 303k by the G95 and 280k by the G90T.

 The G96 uses the standard MediaTek Triple (3x) ISP paired with a neural processing unit.
 This is the only place where the G96 justifies its position as a successor to the G90T and G95.
 It can support a 108MP single-camera module.
 The older two SoCs can only support up to 64MP.

 Apart from that, every other thing stays the same with the dual 16+16MP support and 4K video recording and playback.

 The display resolution remains the same as supported by the older two SoCs.
 That is to say that the G96 supports a max screen resolution of 2520x1080p (FHD+).

 The G96 also gets a boost in network connectivity from Cat.12 to Cat.13.
 The older two are stuck at Cat.12.

-Other than that, the downgrade in GPU was not necessary at all and handicaps the SoC in terms of gaming and using graphic demanding apps.
-Although some GPU benchmarks are telling a different story.
+Other than that, the downgrade in GPU was not necessary at all and handicapped the SoC in terms of gaming and using graphic-demanding apps.
+However, some GPU benchmarks are telling a different story.